 Study with us

-The Electrical Systems major is offered in the Bachelor of Science and leads to masters-level study in Electrical Engineering.
+The Electrical Systems major is offered in the Bachelor of Science and leads to the above masters-level study Electrical Engineering.

 - Prof Chris Manzie